Chapter 5 Bottom-up and top-down attention

 You’d have to expect that when people open the pages of a book, or land on a webpage with a lot of paragraphs, laid out like prose.
 To make sense of a paragraph, we of course will read the words from left to right and the lines from top to bottom.
 I was interested in whether participants would do this even when they were looking at just two individual letters, rather than a bunch of text.

-In experiments in my laboratory, we investigated this by testing several hundred students who were taking PSYC1002 at the University of Sydney :) We flashed two widely-spaced letters at people and asked them to identify both of them.
-If participants attended to one location before another, we reasoned, their performance would be higher on the letter that occupied the position attended to first.
+We repeatedly flashed two widely-spaced letters at the students and asked them to identify both of them.
+If the students attended to one location before another, we reasoned, their performance would be higher on the letter that occupied the position attended to first.

 One configuration we tested was much like the below, with one letter placed above another, like this:

-People are extremely good at reading letters, so we knew that if participants were to ever report a letter incorrectly, we would have to flash the two letters extremely briefly.
-But even when the letters were flashed for only about 2 hundredths of a second, we found that participants still performed above 90% correct!
+People are extremely good at reading letters, so we knew that if the students were to ever report a letter incorrectly, we would have to flash the two letters extremely briefly.
+But even when the letters were flashed for only about 2 hundredths of a second, we found that students still performed above 90% correct!
 To reduce performance enough, down to around 75% correct, we had to present the two letters very briefly, with low luminance contrast, and immediately afterward flash a bright “mask” that helps limit the amount of time one’s brain has to process the letters.
 In slow motion, then, a trial looked like this movie.

-Prior to the presentation of the two letters, the participants were looking directly at the center of the screen.
+Prior to the presentation of the two letters, the students were looking directly at the center of the screen.
 The presentation was so brief that they did not have time to move their attention to either location, so any difference in performance for the upper versus lower location would be a result of covert attention (assuming that both parts of the visual field are equally good, which had been confirmed).

-To examine whether there was any difference between the top and bottom positions, we subtracted each participant’s performance on the bottom letter from that of the upper letter.
+To examine whether there was any difference between the top and bottom positions, we subtracted each student’s performance on the bottom letter from that of the upper letter.
 Each dot in the below plot represents the difference score for one of the one hundred and thirty first-year students.

 The question was whether this would affect the upper bias documented in the basic condition.
 With the two letters facing upward, what you might call the implicit reading order should favor the bottom letter.
 That is, if you were to rotate the page of a book in this way, you would then start from the bottom and read toward the top.

 The above plot shows the results for the two conditions side-by-side.
 You can see that the average top bias found previously is much smaller in the facing-up condition.
-Indeed, plenty of participants now showed a bottom bias rather than a top bias.
+Indeed, plenty of students now showed a bottom bias rather than a top bias.

 This finding is an example of how biases in our attention that we often aren’t even aware of contribute to what we notice and what we can report.
 This particular bias is not a bottom-up effect like an odd feature such as color or size.
 Instead, this attentional bias is one that we learn from our experience reading English text.
 In other experiments, we found that English/Arabic bilinguals had different biases when asked to report two briefly-presented English letters than when they were asked to report two briefly-presented Arabic letters (Ransley et al. 2018).
 As learned biases, these phenomena are more like top-down attention than bottom-up.